 What's the most effective LinkedIn lead generation strategy for 2026?

 The most effective strategy combines thought leadership content (organic) with targeted paid campaigns and strategic outreach.
-According to top performers, the formula is: create demand with valuable content, capture demand with lead gen forms and retargeting, and accelerate with personalized outreach to high-intent prospects.
+Top performers use this formula: create demand with valuable content, capture demand with lead gen forms and retargeting, and accelerate with personalized outreach to high-intent prospects.

 How much should I budget for LinkedIn lead generation?